 Why it got 3.5 stars:

 - I've been assigning star ratings for a little over two years.
 Blade Runner 2049 is the first movie that's really made me reckon with how a half-star difference can mark a total change in how I feel about a movie.
 On the whole, I liked Blade Runner 2049.
 I realize my review might not give that impression.
 When I write about movies, when I really take the time to mull over what worked for me, what didn't, and what the movie did to me, certain things bubble to the surface of my mind.
 It just so happened that the things bubbling up while writing about 2049 skewed more negative, even though I can recommend it because of the overall mood and its beautiful cinematic vision.
 That recommendation comes with a lot of caveats, but it is a recommend.
-If you need a shorthand, anything I've rated 3 stars or less is a "wouldn't recommend."
+If you need a shorthand, anything I've rated 3 stars or fewer is a "wouldn't recommend."
 That leaves 3.5, 4, 4.5, and 5 stars as being movies that I would tell most people to see.

 Things I forgot to mention in my review, because, well, I'm the Forgetful Film Critic: